 Places and objects of the everyday are not only situated within the realms of architecture, but in the realm of the human, where the built environment is dissolved into a world of perceptual experience, becoming a continuum with human life.

-Design has become a tool for preparing cities to attract visitors and investors in the aim of improving the economic prospects and social conditions of cities.
-One should be careful that this does not manifest itself on a stage of branded designs, iconic single structures, that can stress relationships between people and their environments.
-A negotiated balance is needed between the built environment as an economic driver, and as a cultural space for the articulation of the multiple societal values.
+Design has become a tool for preparing cities to attract visitors and investors, with the aim of improving the economic prospects and social conditions of cities.
+One should be careful that this does not manifest itself on a stage of branded designs, iconic single structures that can stress relationships between people and their environments.
+A negotiated balance is needed between the built environment as an economic driver, and as a cultural space for the articulation of multiple societal values.